sunnasigurveig/UI-fundamentals/README.md

 <h3>Proximity</h3>
-I added in the second frame red boxes to show how I used proximity to part each section.
+I added in the framed red boxes to show how I used proximity to part each section (comment nr 6 in figma).
-Each element for its section is closer together while there is more space between sections.
+Each element in its section is closer together while there is more space between sections.

 <h3>Typography</h3>
 I used Segoe UI as the typeface for this design.
 Its name basically says User Interface (UI).
 It is intended to improve the consistency in how users see all text across all languages, which would make it great it the website had different languages to choose from.
 The font has alot of variations to pick from f.x. semibold/semilightt/black/light and more.
 It's a sans serif font which makes it open and friendly.
+It has been my favorite font for a while now because it's so easy on the eyes and looks good and light everywhere.

 <h3>Visual Hierarchy</h3>
-Color and contrast: I made the contact button on the nav bar blue to highlight him from the others.
+Color and contrast: I made the contact button on the nav bar blue to highlight it from the others.
 In the "about me" section I also made the buttons contrast.

 Scale: The name "Jane Doe" should catch the viewers attention firstly.
 Because as a designers that your brand name and you want that recognized.
 That's why it't the biggest element when you first open the website.